About the Safer Neighbourhoods Partnership

-We have a Neighbourhood Watch Development Officer who helps local communities set up Neighbourhood Watch Groups.
-See our page on Neighbourhood Watch for more information [input link here].
+- Neighbourhood Watch Development Officer our page on Neighbourhood Watch for more information [input link here].

-There is an Antisocial Behaviour Panel who work with professionals to identify those people causing antisocial behaviour and disruption to their communities.
-See our page on ASB for more information [input link here].
+- Antisocial Behaviour Panel See our page on ASB for more information [input link here].

-Our officers also work very closely with businesses (ShopWatch) for the daytime economy and bars, pubs and clubs (PubWatch) for the nightime economy.
+- Our officers also work very closely with businesses (ShopWatch) for the daytime economy and bars, pubs and clubs (PubWatch) for the night-time economy.

-Our Safer Neighbourhoods Officers have responsibility for the five main areas of North Lincolnshire, namely Barton & District, Brigg & District, the Isle of Axholme, Scunthorpe North and Scunthorpe South.
-Our Safer Neighbourhoods Officers work closely with communities and our partners to tackle local problems.
+- Our Safer Neighbourhoods Officers have responsibility for the five main areas of North Lincolnshire, namely Barton & District, Brigg & District, the Isle of Axholme, Scunthorpe North and Scunthorpe South.

 How we work